nyyakko/cmaker/README.md

 # CMaker

-project to create cmake projects for c++ and c.
+cli tool to create cmake projects for c++ and c.

 ## Building